manuvsub/HARD/README.md

 - `d24`, `d25`, `d26`: Delays for 1/(4J) or 1/(8J) for YH multiplicities

 ## Applications
-This pulse sequence is ideal for probing slow protein dynamics in both small and large soluble proteins, as well as membrane proteins reconstituted in micelles.
-The adiabatic pulses allow for a large dynamic range, reduced hardware stress, and minimized sample heating.
+This pulse sequence is ideal for probing slow protein dynamics in both small

-## Citation
-For any work using this pulse sequence, please cite the following article:
-S. Mangia et al., _Probing Slow Protein Dynamics by Adiabatic R1ρ and R2ρ NMR Experiments_, _JACS_, 2010 [doi:10.1021/ja1038787](https://doi.org/10.1021/ja1038787).

-## Contact
-For additional questions or troubleshooting, please contact:
-- **Gianluigi Veglia** (veglia001@umn.edu)
-- **Silvia Mangia** (mangia@cmrr.umn.edu)